SebastianArriagada/general-notes/algorithms-and-data-structure.md

 **Why is heap sort an asymptotically sorting algorithm?** This mean that the algorithm require the same time for the worst and better case

 ## Quick Sort
-	i.Idea of how it works (General Pattern). ii.Complexity of the algorithm (worst case and best case). iii.If it’s an in-place/requires additional data structure kind of algorithm. iv.Explain partitioning in quick sort.
+**Idea of how it works:** Like Merge Sort, QuickSort is a Divide and Conquer algorithm.
+An array is divided into subarrays by selecting a pivot element (element selected from the array).
+While dividing the array, the pivot element should be positioned in such a way that elements less than pivot are kept on the left side and elements greater than pivot are on the right side of the pivot.
+The left and right subarrays are also divided using the same approach.
+This process continues until each subarray contains a single element.

+**Complexity (worst case and best case):** The worst case occurs when the partition process always picks greatest or smallest element as pivot.
+O(n^2)
+The best case occurs when the partition process always picks the middle element as pivot.
+Following is recurrence for best case.
+O(nLogn).

+**Additional data, in-place, kind of algorithm:**

+**Explain partitioning in quick sort:** Target of partitions is, given an array and an element x of array as pivot, put x at its correct position in sorted array and put all smaller elements (smaller than x) before x, and put all greater elements (greater than x) after x.
+All this should be done in linear time.

 h.Quick Selecti.Idea of how it works (General Pattern). ii.Complexity of the algorithm (worst case and best case). iii.If it’s an in-place/requires additional data structure kind of algorithm.

 ## Stack

-	i.Generl explanation of the data structure.
+**General explanation of the data structure:** A stack is a linear data structure that follows the principle of Last In First Out (LIFO).
+This means the last element inserted inside the stack is removed first.

-	ii.Operations used on stack: Push, Pop, Empty(have to mention how they work/their concept) iii.Implementation of the stack handling the operations and empty case
+**Operations used on stack: Push, Pop, Empty(have to mention how they work/their concept):** We can check if the stack is empty or not by using "Empty?" operation.
+Push: Adds an item in the stack.
+If the stack is full, then it is said to be an Overflow condition.
+op: Removes an item from the stack.
+The items are popped in the reversed order in which they are pushed.
+If the stack is empty, then it is said to be an Underflow condition time complexity if O(1) for all operations

+**Implementation of the stack handling the operations and empty case:**

 ## Queue

-	i.General explanation of the data structure.
+**General explanation of the data structure:** A Queue is a linear structure which follows a particular order in which the operations are performed.
+The order is First In First Out (FIFO).
+A good example of a queue is any queue of consumers for a resource where the consumer that came first is served first.
+The difference between stacks and queues is in removing.
+In a stack we remove the item the most recently added; in a queue, we remove the item the least recently added.

-	ii.Operations used on queue: Enqueue, Dequeue(have to mention how they work/their concept) iii.Implementation of the stack handling the operations and empty case
+**Operations used on queue: Enqueue, Dequeue(have to mention how they work/their concept):** Enqueue is the operation of adding an element to the structure, which is added at the end of the structure (Rear).
+Dequeue is the operation of removing the first element, which is located in the Front.
+Time complexity if O(1) for all operations

+**Implementation of the stack handling the operations and empty case:**

 ## Linked Lists
 	i.General explanation of the data structure.
 	ii.Types of linked lists with their description